sid-verma-thd/ML4Askuity/4_PromoAnalytics/README.md

 **1. Understand Promotions Table**
 - Sales `pr-edw-views-thd.VENDOR_COLLAB_VIEWS.SALES_v2` and Promotions `pr-edw-views-thd.SHARED_COMMONS.SKU_STR_RETL_PROMO` table was joined to create `analytics-askuity-thd.sid_workspace.SALES_PROMO_2022` .
 Reference query to build the data is `CreateSalesPromo.SQL`
 - Analysis was built on looker studio [Dashboard](https://datastudio.google.com/u/0/reporting/69f327c1-22a4-4164-b0c1-d8895bfde7e2/page/tEnnC/edit)
-- A hypothesis was established that there are certain SKUs where the sales vary with promotions `PromoAnalysis.ipynb` data for which was downloaded using the script `GetPromotionsBQ.py`
+- A hypothesis was established that there are certain SKUs where the sales vary with promotions `PromoAnalysis.ipynb`.
+For furthere analysis the promotional data was downloaded using the script `GetPromotionsBQ.py`

 **2. Build SALES-PROMOTION correlation table for each SKU** <br>

 Not every SKU sales are correlated to promotions.
-Some of the cheaper SKU Sales dont really depend on promotions.
-Hence it was important to create a SKU-Sales to Promotion correlation table to understand which SKUs sales are sensitive to promotions
+For some of the inexpensive SKUs Sales dont really depend on promotions.
+As the major objective of the analysis was to find the impact of promotions on Sales and Alerts, it was important to understand which SKU Sales were sensitive to promotions.
+Hence we built a SKU- SalesCorrelation table

 - SKU Sales to Promotions table was created using `CreateSKUCorrelation.SQL`

 **3. Get Alerts data from Firestore**
-- We need userId to fetch sales alerts data from firestore, which can be generated using `GetActiveUserIdForFirestore.SQL`
+- We need UserId to fetch sales alerts data from firestore, which can be generated using `GetActiveUserIdForFirestore.SQL`
 - We used `MultithreadFirestoreAlertsDL.py` to download data from Firestore. <br>
 Note: Multithreading was used due to high latency between API calls to fetch data